-You haven't lived unless you've heard one of the best Dolby Atmos speakers, the latest evolution in multi-channel audio that's set to take us beyond the limits of conventional surround sound systems.
+The best Dolby Atmos speakers are the latest evolution in multi-channel audio, taking us beyond the limits of conventional surround sound systems.

-A premium, immersive audio format, Dolby Atmos works by adding height to the otherwise-flat soundstage of both cinema and home cinema audio set ups.
+Dolby Atmos is a premium and immersive audio format that works by adding height to the otherwise-flat soundstage of both cinema and home cinema audio set-ups.

-As well as adding height to the audio mix, Dolby Atmos introduces the concept of object-based audio – the idea that elements of a film's soundtrack (say, an overhead passing helicopter) can exist as their own individual item in the audio, rather than as part of a channel mix, allowing them to be placed and moved around a scene in a way that more naturally mimics real life.
+But that's not all.
+As well as adding height to the audio mix, Dolby Atmos introduces the concept of object-based audio – the idea that elements of a film's soundtrack (like a helicopter passing overhead) can exist as their own individual item in the audio, rather than as part of a channel mix, allowing them to be placed and moved around a scene in a way that more naturally mimics real life.

 - Don't need Dolby Atmos?
 See our list of the best soundbars with or without